What Causes Stroke In Young People?

 Why is stroke on the rise in young people?

 So, like, more young folks are having strokes nowadays, and there are a bunch of reasons behind it.
 One major thing is that more people are getting into these not-so-great habits like smoking, hitting the bottle hard, and packing on the pounds.
-All that messes with our blood vessels and makes it easier for blood clots to happen, which bumps up our chances of having a stroke.
+All that messes with our blood vessels and makes it easier for blood clots to happen, which bumps up our chances.

-Yo, one more thing adding to the uptick in young folks having strokes is how common health issues like high blood pressure, diabetes, and high cholesterol are getting.
-These conditions mess with the blood vessels, upping the chances of a stroke.
+One more thing adding to the uptick in young folks is how common health issues like high blood pressure, diabetes, and high cholesterol are getting.
+These conditions mess with the blood vessels, upping the chances.

 Aside from bad lifestyle choices and existing health issues, there are some other things that can up the odds of a young person having a stroke, like: